A Machine Learning Approach Based on Range Corrected Deep Potential Model for Efficient Vibrational Frequency Computation: Method

-In the initial design for QM/MM approach, the model is responsible for the correction of interactions between QM atoms with other QM atoms and with nearby MM atoms.
-Similarly, in the frequency shift calculations, we expect the model to focus on interactions between chromophore atoms with other chromophore atoms and with nearby solvent atoms.
-In order to meet the demand, we divide the system into "probe region" and "solvent region", and deal with the interactions base on different regions in the switching function:
+Deep Potential Range Correction (DPRc) was developed to correct the energy of the QM/MM approach.
+DPRc corrects energy associated with QM-QM and QM-MM interactions.
+Additionally, it should not alter interactions between MM atoms.
+Similarly, we expect the model to focus on chromophore-chromophore and chromophore-surrounding interactions in the frequency shift calculations.
+In order to meet the demand, we divide the system into "probe region" and "solvent region" and treat region-region interactions with the switching function:

-Furthermore, though it is not necessary in the frequency shift calculation, one can keep the one-body contribution of solvent region atoms to zero:
+Furthermore, though it is unnecessary in the frequency shift calculation, we can keep the one-body contribution of solvent region atoms to zero:

 $S_i^{(0)}$ is the one-body contribution to the frequency shift